Sydneychick2748/feam-1-create-react-app-and-npm/exercises.md

 # Exercise 1
-1. Create a new React project called yourname-practice (make sure to add your own name)
+1. Create a new React project called yourname-practice (make sure to add your own name) i did not add my name but i saw my mistake it was too late
    1. Look in the package.json file.
 What version of React are we using?
+ "react": "^18.2.0",

 2. In App.js, delete everything in the return statement.
 Leave the parenthesis.